JoeAB3/Group5Capstone_Project/README.md

 ## 2. Machine Learning:

 In order to answer the second question of our project, we want to apply an unsupervised machine learning algorithm, so we can categorized countries into groups without having any previous information about their membership.
+We have used `k-means` and the `Elbow Curve` Method for estimating a possible number of groups.
+An initial exploration of this analysis is in jupyter notwbook in [here](https://github.com/JoeAB3/Group5Capstone_Project/blob/Leidy_dbpart/CodeInJupyter/Analysis_KmeansPlots.ipynb)

+### Description of preliminary data preprocessing:

+We are going to apply `k-means` in a dataset with 4 indicators: `GDP`, `HDI`, `Population`, `Top15` for each country and each Olympic Game.
+Because there are multiple values for the same parameters (since we are considering 7 olympic games), we are going to consider an analyis per Olympic Game.
+This means, will have a clustering of the countries per each Olympic year.

+### Description of preliminary feature engineering:

+Because we have several economic factors that could be related, we calculate the correlation between these factors.
+This was carried out by using the scatter matrix that is shown in Figure 1.
+After this process we keep the 4 factors/indicators previously listed.

+### Explanation of model choice, including limitations and benefits

+Because we do not have any priori information about how the countries could be categorized depending on how they perform economically and at the Olympic Games, we want to explore if there is an actual separation or relationship among them.
+In this way, we choose the widely known `K-means` algorithm.
+The benefit of using k-means is that is simple to implement, fast, and guarantees convergence.
+However, its limitation is that we need to assume prior information about the data, such the number of clusters (`k`).

 ## 3. Database:

 Due to the nature of our data, we use a PostgreSQL database to save three tables: `Indicators`, `Olympics`, and `DataAnalysis`.
 Based on the two first tables, we create the third one with the economic indicators of our interest and the information about the Olympic Games.
 The Python sripts for the data exploration and analysis have code that fully integrate the database.
 The details are explained further.